Emergency Maintenance: How to Stop Panic & Start Planning

 Why Is Emergency Maintenance Important?

-Emergency maintenance typically involves immediate, unplanned repairs to protect stakeholders like employees and customers as well as physical property, profitability or even your organization’s existence.
-It’s sometimes called reactive maintenance, though as we’ll explore in this article, emergency maintenance generally requires a more immediate response than other reactive strategies.
+Emergency maintenance involves immediate, unplanned repairs to protect people, property, profits and your business’ future.
+While sometimes called reactive maintenance, emergency maintenance poses an immediate threat and demands a much more immediate response than other reactive strategies.

 For example, a restaurant with a gas leak needs emergency maintenance.
 It’s one thing to ask customers to leave for their own safety, but if left untreated, the gas leak could turn into a fire that spreads throughout the building.
-The financial fallout from that, even with insurance, could be enough to cause the restaurant to close permanently.
+Even with insurance, the financial damage could be enough to permanently close the restaurant.

 So, when an emergency maintenance situation is detected, it needs to be addressed right away, rather than figuring it out when you have time.